kejkz/blenderer.py/README.md

-If everything is added to the environment, you can run multi-processor rendering using the additional filtering by calling the blender with these argumenets:
+If everything is added to the environment, you can run multi-processor rendering using the additional filtering by calling the blender with these arguments:

 ```bash
 scene_options=$(cat <<EOF